 - Prostate cancer

 - Lung cancer

 - Liver cancer

 - Lymphoma (Hodgkin's and non-Hodgkin's)

 The levels of toxins in the contaminated water at Camp Lejeune were more than 400 times the levels considered safe by the Environmental Protection Agency.
-In turn, even if you are not genetically disposed to cancers, you had a significantly increased likelihood of developing cancer at the site according to scientific research.
-This was common for many cancers and health concerns at Camp Lejeune, which eventually led to investigations to uncover the source.
+In turn, even those who are not genetically disposed to cancers, have a significantly increased likelihood of developing cancer after spending time at the site, according to scientific research.
+With so many cancers and health concerns reported at Camp Lejeune, investigations were launched to uncover the source.
 Bladder cancer is among the presumptive conditions listed by the VA.

 Causes of Bladder Cancer

 Since the bladder is an active part of a system designed to remove waste and toxins from the body, various forms of cancer can grow in it.

 Here are some common factors in bladder cancer patients:

 - Smoking: This vice is the source of various cancers because of the tar and nicotine levels and the additives in cigarettes and tobacco that have been proven to be carcinogens.
 Smoking among military service people is common and, in the past, may have been a reason bladder cancer was ignored in VA claims for disability benefits.